vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-latest.md

 1. Upgrade it to the latest 2.x version according to the docs of that version.
 2. Follow this topic to upgrade it to {{nebula.release}}.

+!!! caution

+    To upgrade Nebula Graph from versions earlier than 2.0.0 (including the 1.x versions) to {{nebula.release}}, you need to find the `date_time_zonespec.csv` in the `share/resources` directory of {{nebula.release}} files, and then copy it to the same directory in the Nebula Graph installation path.

 ## Limitations

 * Rolling Upgrade is not supported.
 You must stop all the Nebula Graph services before the upgrade.